ScienceComputing/NGSOmics_Programming/Note_MultimodalDataIntegration.md

 - Permutation-tested area under the curve (AUC)
 - Repeated subsampling-tested AUC
 - Autocorrelation feature
-- **Gray level co-occurrence matrix (GLCM) features**: Authors exploit GLCMs, commonly used in image processing to quantify the similarity of neighboring pixels, to characterize PD-L1 expression.
+- **Gray level co-occurrence matrix (GLCM) features**: GLCM is defined over an image to be the distribution of co-occurring pixel values (grayscale values, or colors) at a given offset.
+Authors exploit GLCMs, commonly used in image processing to quantify the similarity of neighboring pixels, to characterize PD-L1 expression.
 - Multiple instance logistic regression (MILR)
 - **Tumor proportion score (TPS)**: this measurement is defined as the percent of partial or complete membranous staining among viable tumor cells.
 A negative score refers to the staining in <1% of tumor cells or the absence of staining in tumor cells.
 Authors exclude the PD-L1 IHC slides that did not meet the minimum number of tumor cells for PD-L1 TPS assessment (<100 tumor cells).
 - DenseNet AI V2 classifier